MAINE COALITION FOR NORTH ATLANTIC RIGHT WHALES

 ABOUT THE COALITION

 In 2021, our independent and volunteer group of scientists, educators, and citizens came together to address growing misinformation about critically endangered right whales in Maine.
-We work to inform the public about whale entanglement, highlight viable solutions to prevent entanglement, and push back against a misleading and factually incorrect narrative put forth by lobster industry lobbyists.
+We work to inform the public about whale entanglement, highlight viable solutions to prevent entanglement, and push back against a misleading and factually incorrect narrative put forth by industry lobbyists.

 WHALE ENTANGLEMENT CAN BE PREVENTED.